 Although most of Hawaii Island remains safe, caution should be taken in or around the area of volcanic activity.
 The volcanic activity and accompanying earthquakes, tsunami risk, and sulfur dioxide (SO2) emissions pose deadly risks.
 All people in the area must pay attention to official information in order to protect themselves and their family.
 Always obey official warnings, such as orders to evacuate and tsunami warnings.

 Evacuation orders, shelters, and water supplies.
-A mandatory evacuation order exists for Leilani Estates, particularly from Pomaikai Street and eastward (see map).
-Due lava flow over roadways, there is no access to Kapoho, Vacationland, Highway 132, and Highway 137.
-Residents still remaining in these areas have been advised to evacuate or risk the possibility of being isolated.
+A mandatory evacuation order exists for Leilani Estates, particularly from Pomaikai Street and eastward (see map) and other areas.
 Hawaii County maintains a map of restricted areas and roadways.

 Sulfur dioxide, vog, and volcanic emissions.
 The emissions include several chemicals, dust, and sulfur dioxide, which is toxic to the eyes, skin, nose, and lungs.
 Inhaled sulfur dioxide can react to the moisture of the nose, windpipe, and lungs to form a sulfurous acid (H2SO3), a potent acid and strong respiratory irritant.
 Children, the elderly, and people with preexisting respiratory conditions such as asthma are particularly vulnerable and should avoid the area.
 Keep medications on hand and readily available, and contact a healthcare provider if problems develop.